 If you’ve found this article helpful and would like know more about the graduate job market, you might also enjoy the following:

-- The work ready graduate conundrum (TEDEx talk)
+- The work ready graduate conundrum (external website) (TEDEx talk)